 Prepare to enroll by talking with the admissions representative at the school.
-Review the catalog, the school calendar, the student handbook and any other material that might help you know more about the school.
-Also read through the enrollment agreement with the school representative.
+Review the catalog, the school calendar, the student handbook, and any other material that might help you know more about the school.
+Also make sure to read through the enrollment agreement with the school representative.